mokkabonna/json-schema-merge-allof/README.md

 ## $ref

 If one of your schemas contain a $ref property you should resolve them using a ref resolver like [json-schema-ref-parser](https://github.com/BigstickCarpet/json-schema-ref-parser) to dereference your schema for you first.
 Resolving $refs are not the task of this library.
-Circular references like the ones possibly created by json-schema-ref-parser are supported.

 ## Other libraries